AudioSceneDescriptionFormat/asdf/doc/position-orientation.rst

 All angles are given in degrees.
 The *elevation* and *roll* angles are optional, with a default of zero.
 The sign of the rotation angles follows the `right hand rule`__.
-When implementing an ASDF library, it is recommended to convert the angles as soon as possible into rotation matrices or quaternions, see :doc:`implementation`.

 __ https://en.wikipedia.org/wiki/Right-hand_rule#Rotations